 The only real solution to knob and tube wiring in your home is to rewire the remaining knob and tube wiring and bring the home up to today’s codes and standards.
 This involves a major construction project that can take up to three weeks to complete.

 Our electricians are Wiring Wizards and are the absolute pros in working in London’s older homes.
 We receive a lot of requests to rewire London’s finest homes, when the utmost care and sensitivity to the heritage of the home are required.

-A typical home rewire will range in cost from between $9,000 and $15,000, depending on the size and extent of rewiring that’s already been performed.
+A typical home rewire will range in cost from $10,000 to $30,000 in most cases, depending on the size and extent of rewiring that’s already been performed.